kiith-sa/ICE/docsrc/modding_reference/component_spawner.rst

 -----------------------

 ============== ================================================================
-entity         File name of the entity to spawn. *String*.
-This must be
+entity         File name of the entity to spawn.
+If not specified,
+               ``components`` will fully define the entity. *String*.
-               specified; there is no default. condition      When this condition is met, the entity is spawned.
+               Optional; there is no default. condition      When this condition is met, the entity is spawned.
 A condition might have parameters, such as a period for periodic.
 Supported conditions are described in a table below.
 This must be